 “Has the year reached its end, when the fear of me has been inspired in the Northland?
 A great and evil blow shall be smitten them.” from the battlements of Hermopolis the defenders would be able to hear the cheers of the Nubians and southern Egyptians.
 As the days passed they saw first the King’s camp appear to the southwest, then the mud wall begin to rim their city, then they had to duck to avoid the thousands of missiles that were rained down on them day after day, until the unburied dead began to stink in the streets.

 The odour carried to the Egyptian lines.
-Then in the custom of the times Nimlot sent out his women relatives to beg for mercy from Pharaoh’s harem.
-He offered Piankhi sistrum of gold and lapis lazuli, and a horse.
-Pharaoh’s women seem to have been persuaded and were no less so with their master, for Nimlot is next seen showing Piankhi around the palace and being reproved not for rebelling but for ignoring his horse’s during the siege.
+Then in the custom of the times Nimlot sent for terms but was refused until he sent out his female relatives to beg for mercy from Pharaoh’s harem.
+He offered Piye a sistrum of gold and lapis lazuli, and a horse.
+Pharaoh’s women seem to have been persuaded and were no less so with their master, for Nimlot is next seen showing Piye around the palace and being reproved not for rebelling but for ignoring his horse’s during the siege.